The Way (professional wrestling): Dissolution and aftermath

 Following the wedding, The Way would slowly begin to drift apart.
 Theory would be drafted to Raw during the 2021 WWE Draft and LeRae went on maternity leave.
 The Way's final appearance was on December 7 episode of NXT 2.0, in which Gargano, Hartwell and Lumis embraced in a backstage segment.
 Later that night, Gargano cut a farewell promo, marking his last appearance in NXT as his contract would expire three days later.
 On April 29, 2022, Lumis was released from his WWE contract.
 On May 6, LeRae left WWE without reappearing on television after her contract expired.

 On the August 8 episode of Raw, Lumis returned to WWE, and Gargano made his unannounced return two weeks later.
 Lumis appeared on the August 23 episode of NXT and reunited with Hartwell.
-On the September 26 episode of Raw, LeRae returned to WWE, defeating Nikki A.S.H.
+On the September 26 episode of Raw, LeRae returned to WWE, defeating Nikki A.S.H., leaving Indi as the sole member in NXT.